patrickbelanger/qa-selenium-synchronization-engine/README.md

 ## Requirement

 * Java 11 SDK
+* Lombok (Eclipse: Make sure to install the Lombok plugin)
 * Selenium 4.8.3

 ## How to use this project in my Page Object Model classes?